Your master data management roadmap should be embedded in an overall master data management strategy methodology.

 - The high level Gantt chart for the program over the next few years

-Finish by Socializing
+Finish by socializing

 This socialization process ensures that senior management remains committed to the vision as it develops, and buys into the steps required to execute on that vision.

-Taking the time up front to develop a strategy like this will significantly increase the probability of succeeding at a complex, multi-year information management initiative.
+Taking the time up front to develop a strategy and roadmap like this will significantly increase the probability of succeeding at a complex, multi-year information management initiative.
 As the British Army likes to say, “proper planning and preparation prevents pretty poor performance.”